-Laurel is an artist, musician and organic gardener who has lived near the edge of the beautiful Ogdensburg Millpond for almost the past four decades.
-She lives there with her artist husband Kevin Casey and their cat, Boy, in the old Historic former home of Judge Ogden, for whom the village was named after.
-She has two daughters and two step-sons, who are all in their 30’s.
-She also has a new grandson and an 'adopted' daughter and grandson.
-As a former Art teacher at Manawa Middle School, Learning Disabilities teacher at Little Wolf High School, and adjunct Faculty (watercolors) at Fox Valley Technical College, she has taught art to many adults and children over the years.
-She still enjoys teaching her watercolor classes at places like the Green Fountain Inn, Waupaca, where the class breaks for lunch in the old Victorian setting.
-Contact Laurel if you want to be on her call list for classes.
+Laurel is an artist, musician, master level rieki practitioner, and organic gardener who resides in the beautiful Seaport town of Port Townsend WA. with her husband Kevin Casey and their cat, Boy.
+As a former Art teacher at Manawa Middle School, Learning Disabilities teacher at Little Wolf High School, and adjunct Faculty (watercolors and acrylics) at Fox Valley Technical College, she has taught art to many adults and children over the years.
+She still enjoys teaching watercolor classes.

 Laurel is passionate about Nature and her paintings reflect that.
-There are moon rises, full moons, sunsets and sunrises, gardens, turtles, great blue herons, sand hill cranes, the aqua waters of the Chain O’ Lakes in summer or tropical waters from her travels.
-"Paintings are a way to bring the beauty and healing of nature right inside the home or office.
-I can capture the warmth and relaxation of a summer day on the lake or in the garden and have it with me all winter long."
+There are moon rises, full moons, sunsets and sunrises, gardens, turtles, great blue herons, sand hill cranes, etc. "Paintings are a way to bring the beauty and healing of nature right inside the home or office.
+I can capture the warmth and relaxation of a summer day on the water or in the garden and have it with me even indoors."

-Laurel also performs at area nursing homes, volunteers at the WI Veteran's Home every summer, practices energy medicine (Reiki Master), and is trying to find ways to help gifted artists, musicians and healers with little income, to continue to share their gifts with the world through her Vincent Initiative, which is in it's infancy stage.
+Laurel also performs at area nursing homes, has volunteered at the WI Veteran's Home for 15 summers, and is trying to find ways to help gifted artists, musicians and healers with little income, to continue to share their gifts with the world through her Vincent Foundation, which is in it's infancy stage.
 The premise is to find people who would like to find a good cause to tithe to.
-They can then donate to the Vincent Fund using either personal check or paypal, through my website.
-100% of any donations will go to the Vincent Fund which is used to help out the gifted artists, musicians and healers who are struggling with income while they try to continue sharing their important gifts with the world.
-I, myself will contribute a full 50% of my profits on sales made to clients who wish to help fund this Initiative by purchasing my Art.
-You get a painting, and your money is split half and half to me and my featured artist, healer, or musician.
-Just mention the Vincent Initiative when you place your order.
+They can then either purchase paintings (Laurel will donate 40%) or simply donate to the Vincent Foundation using either personal check or paypal, through this website.
+100% of any donations to the Vincent Foundation will be used to help out and fund projects for the gifted artists, musicians and healers who are struggling with income while they try to continue sharing their important gifts with the world.
+Please call her at 360 385 1715 for more information.

 *Cate and Company The Strip in King WI